 High Cup Nick Walk

-This 8 mile circular walk begins at the village of Dufton in the Eden Valley and starts by following the Pennine Way to Dod Hill and Peeping Hill.
+This 8 mile route begins at the village of Dufton in the Eden Valley and starts by following the Pennine Way to Dod Hill and Peeping Hill.
 You continue your ascent to High Cup Nick where there is a waterfall and great views of the u-shaped glacial valley, the Eden Valley, Dufton Pike and Murton Pike.
 You'll also pass Nichol's Chair, a notable pinnacle of this rock on the northern side of the valley.
 It is named after a local cobbler who, for a bet, practised his craft perched on its summit.

 The walk then descends through High Cup Gill where you will pass boulder fields on your way to High Cup Gill Beck.
 You continue along the beck through Middletongue Crag to Harbour Flatt where you join a country lane, taking you back to Dufton.